 Enter any largebody: Sun Sun is a Star Enter any largebody: Mars I don't know anything about it

-when as a statement without else branch.
+We can use when as a statement without else branch.
 If it is used as a statement, the values of all individual branches are compared sequentially with the argument and execute the corresponding branch where condition matches.
-If none of the branches satisfied with the condition then it simply exits the block without printing anything to system output.
+If none of the branches are satisfied with the condition then it simply exits the block without printing anything to system output.

 Enter name: Mars Process finished with exit code 0